[Hacker News discussion, LinkedIn discussion, Twitter thread]

 While half a second seems high for many use cases, this number is incredibly impressive given how big the model is and the scale at which the API is being used.
 The number of parameters for gpt-3.5-turbo isn’t public but is guesstimated to be around 150B.
 As of writing, no open-source model is that big.
 Google’s T5 is 11B parameters and Facebook’s largest LLaMA model is 65B parameters.
 People discussed on this GitHub thread what configuration they needed to make LLaMA models work, and it seemed like getting the 30B parameter model to work is hard enough.
 The most successful one seemed to be randaller who was able to get the 30B parameter model work on 128 GB of RAM, which takes a few seconds just to generate one token.

-The impossibility of cost + latency analysis for LLMs
+Cost + latency analysis for LLMs

 The LLM application world is moving so fast that any cost + latency analysis is bound to go outdated quickly.
 Matt Ross, a senior manager of applied research at Scribd, told me that the estimated API cost for his use cases has gone down two orders of magnitude over the last year.
 Latency has significantly decreased as well.
 Similarly, many teams have told me they feel like they have to redo the feasibility estimation and buy (using paid APIs) vs. build (using open source models) decision every week.